-Then, on the target, configure the virtual machine to wait for a teleport request to arrive when it is started, instead of actually attempting to start the machine.
+1. On the target host, configure the virtual machine to wait for a teleport request to arrive when it is started, instead of actually attempting to start the machine.
 This is done with the following VBoxManage command:

-VBoxManage modifyvm <targetvmname> --teleporter on --teleporterport <port> where <targetvmname> is the name of the virtual machine on the target and <port> is a TCP/IP port number to be used on both the source and the target.
+VBoxManage modifyvm <targetvmname> --teleporter on --teleporterport <port> where <targetvmname> is the name of the virtual machine on the target host and <port> is a TCP/IP port number to be used on both the source and the target hosts.
 For example, use 6000.
-For details, see chapter 8.7.5, Teleporting settings, page 120.
+For details, see chapter 8.7.5, Teleporting settings, page 122.

-Next, start the VM on the target.
-You will see that instead of actually running, it will show a progress dialog. indicating that it is waiting for a teleport request to arrive.

-Then, start the machine on the source as usual.
-When it is running and you want it to be teleported, issue the following command on the source:
+- 2. Start the VM on the target host.
+You will see that instead of actually running, it will show a progress dialog. indicating that it is waiting for a teleport request to arrive. - 3.
+Start the machine on the source host as usual.
+When it is running and you want it to be teleported, issue the following command on the source host:

-VBoxManage controlvm <sourcevmname> teleport --host <targethost> --port <port> where <sourcevmname> is the name of the virtual machine on the source (the machine that is currently running), <targethost> is the host or IP name of the target that has the machine that is waiting for the teleport request, and <port> must be the same number as specified in the command on the target.
-For details, see chapter 8.11, VBoxManage controlvm, page 123.
+VBoxManage controlvm <sourcevmname> teleport --host <targethost> --port <port> where <sourcevmname> is the name of the virtual machine on the source host (the machine that is currently running), <targethost> is the host or IP name of the target host on which the machine is waiting for the teleport request, and <port> must be the same number as specified in the command on the target host.
+For details, see chapter 8.11, VBoxManage controlvm, page 125.

-For testing, you can also teleport machines on the same host; in that case, use "localhost" as the hostname.
+For testing, you can also teleport machines on the same host; in that case, use "localhost" as the hostname on both the source and the target host.